What is colon cancer?

 Doctors aren’t certain about the exact causes of colon cancer, but numerous studies show that certain risk factors can increase your risk of developing colon cancer, such as age, ethnicity, family history, personal history, and lifestyle habits.

-While colon cancer can be diagnosed at any age, it is most likely to be found in people over the age of 50.
-In recent years, however, the rates of colon cancer have been increasing in people under 50, which caused the American Cancer Society to lower the recommended age to begin screening for colorectal cancer from 50 years of age down to 45.
+While colon cancer can be diagnosed at any age, it is most likely to be found in people over the age of 45.
+In recent years, the rates of colon cancer have been increasing in people under 50, which caused the American Cancer Society to lower the recommended age to begin screening for colorectal cancer from 50 years of age down to 45.

 African Americans have the highest incidences of colorectal cancer among any other ethnic group in the United States, as well as the highest mortality rates.
 Ashkenazi Jews (Jews of Eastern European descent) have the highest colorectal cancer risk among any ethnic group worldwide.

-If someone in your family has been diagnosed with colorectal cancer or a has history of colon polyps, you are at a higher risk of developing the disease.
+If someone in your family has been diagnosed with colorectal cancer or a has a history of colon polyps, you are at a higher risk of developing the disease.

 As many as 1 in 3 people diagnosed with colorectal cancer have family members who have had it.
 People with a first-degree relative such as a parent, child, or sibling who had colon cancer are at increased risk.
 That risk is even higher if the relative was first diagnosed with the disease when they were under 50 years old, or if more than one blood-related family member has been diagnosed.